git-moss/DrivenByMoss-Documentation/Novation/Novation-SLMkIII.md

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
-This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.
 * Knob Speed Normal: Adjust the speed of the knobs
 * Knob Speed Slow: Adjust the speed of the knobs when used with Shift for fine adjustments
 * Enable Faders: Option to disable the faders to prevent unwanted value changes.
-* Enable Lightguide: Activates the lightguide, which displays the currently selected scale.
+* Enable Lightguide: Activates the light guide, which displays the currently selected scale.
 The root note is lit in the color of the currently selected track.
 Change the scale and root note in the document settings.

 ### Transport